5 takeaways from Trump’s town hall with Sean Hannity

-Former President Trump participated in a town hall hosted by Fox News’ Sean Hannity on Tuesday, a night before the fourth Republican primary debate that the GOP frontrunner is once again skipping.
+Former President Trump participated in a town hall hosted by Fox News’s Sean Hannity on Tuesday, a night before the fourth Republican primary debate that the GOP front-runner is once again skipping.

-The event comes just weeks ahead of the Iowa caucus on Jan.
-15, 2024, the first in the nation caucuses in the primary calendar and in a state Trump is leading his main GOP rivals by double-digits, according to recent surveys.
+The event comes just weeks ahead of the Jan.
+15 Iowa caucus, the first-in-the-nation caucuses in the primary calendar and in a state Trump is leading his main GOP rivals by double-digits, according to recent surveys.

 Here are five takeaways from Trump’s town hall with Hannity.